 For Clas Ohlson, it is important to protect and assume responsibility for people and the environment impacted by our operation.
 The sustainability effort is an integrated part of Clas Ohlson's operation, which must permeate the entire organisation.
-The company's sustainability programmes are led by the CSR forum comprising the CEO, representatives from Senior Management and various specialists within the relevant areas.
-The CSR forum makes decisions pertaining to goals, strategies and activities for the entire Group's sustainability programmes and monitors whether the company is working effectively toward its set goals.
+The company's sustainability programs are led by a sustainability forum comprising the CEO, representatives from senior management and various specialists within the relevant areas.
+The forum sets targets, strategies and activities for the entire Group's sustainability agenda and monitors whether the company is working effectively toward its set goals.